Public Event Audience: Adults

 Local employees, fit the Jackie Robinson Museum into your lunch break!
 Tour tickets include access to the Museum’s Portrait Gallery (not usually open to the public) for 30 minutes following your tour.
 Bring your lunch and enjoy with fellow museum-goers before heading back to the office.

-Join us for sensory-friendly hours at the Jackie Robinson Museum, held on the first Friday afternoon of each month and specially designed for neurodivergent visitors, including youth and their families, teens, and adults.
+Join us for sensory-friendly hours at the Jackie Robinson Museum, specially designed for neurodivergent visitors, including youth and their families, teens, and adults.
 ACCESS JRM Fridays will feature limited general admission for reduced crowds and quieter gallery spaces with exhibit audio reduced or silenced.

 GET TICKETSWhat to Expect